aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 #### Create a Topic

-Use the Kafka client to create a topic called `zilla-proxy-test`, replacing `<tls-bootstrap-server-names>` in the command below with the TLS proxy names of your Zilla proxy:
+Use the Kafka client to create a topic called `zilla-proxy-test`, replacing `<tls-bootstrap-server-names>` in the command below with the TLS proxy names of your <ZillaPlus/> proxy:

 ```bash:no-line-numbers
 bin/kafka-topics.sh --create --topic zilla-proxy-test --partitions 3 --replication-factor 3 --command-config client.properties --bootstrap-server <tls-bootstrap-server-names>